 Sure enough, the results packed just as much revolutionary guitar work by Rhoads on the head-banging "Over the Mountain" and "Flying High Again," the tender melodies of "You Can't Kill Rock 'n' Roll" and "Tonight" and the neo-classical stylings of the title track.
 Another song, "Believer," was built from the ground up on top of a memorable Daisley bass line, and Kerslake's militaristic percussion served as the backbone for "Little Dolls."
 But perhaps the most talked about number was the cryptic "S.A.T.O.," which, fans have now and then conjectured, stood for "Sailing Across the Ocean."

-According to different sources like Daisley and keyboardist Lindsay Bridgewater, all cited in Sharpe-Young's book, the astonishing but nameless song was hastily baptized with the initials of the four people who happened to be discussing its dilemma in the office just then: manager Sharon Arden, her then boyfriend Adrian, Thelma Osbourne and her then-husband Ozzy.
-"The song lyrics I wrote about a particular Buddhist doctrine,” noted Daisley. “‘A ship to sail across the sea of suffering.'"
+According to different sources like Daisley and keyboardist Lindsay Bridgewater, all cited in Sharpe-Young's book, the astonishing but nameless song was hastily baptized with the initials of the four people who happened to be discussing its dilemma in the office just then: manager Sharon Arden, her then-boyfriend Adrian, Thelma Osbourne and her then-husband Ozzy.
+"The song lyrics I wrote about a particular Buddhist doctrine," Daisley said. "'A ship to sail across the sea of suffering.'"

-Into the breach, as the American tour finally got under way, came Sarzo and Aldridge, though the former later gave Sharpe-Young his own thoughts on the uncomfortable situation.
-"Though I've never had the opportunity to tell him, Lee should be very proud of those records,” he said.
-"I remember someone (who shall remain nameless) trying to get me to re-record the drums.
+Sarzo and Aldridge arrived as the American tour finally got under way, finding themselves in an uncomfortable situation.
+"Though I've never had the opportunity to tell him, Lee should be very proud of those records," Aldridge said.
+"I remember someone – who shall remain nameless – trying to get me to re-record the drums.
 I declined, saying I couldn't improve upon what he did."
 As for Sarzo, when asked about Daisley in an interview with Metal Sludge, he stated "Awesome bass player.
 I had the time of my life playing his bass lines live. ...
 They are world class."

-Decades later, the lingering drama surrounding Daisley's and Kerslake's contributions still festers, ranging from the occasional public spat to royalty disputes that led to the re-recordings of their parts for CD reissues that came out in the early '00s.
+The lingering drama surrounding Daisley's and Kerslake's contributions continued to fester, sparking the occasional public spat and royalty disputes that led to the re-recordings of their parts for reissues that came out in the early '00s.
 But way back in 1981, all that mattered was Diary of a Madman's impressive sales and chart placements, including a lofty No. 14 in the U.K., where it sat uncomfortably close to Black Sabbath's newly released second album fronted by Dio, Mob Rules.
 In the U.S., though, it was Osbourne who beat his former bandmates, reaching No. 16 with Diary vs. their album's peak just inside the Top 30.